poanchen/poanchen.github.io/_posts/2016-12-09-how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end.md

 </pre>
 Pretty simple hul!
 Then, we simply need to pass the data from Django controller to React.
 But, before we do that.
 We probably need to modify the back-end code a little bit in order for it to work.
 In the views.py from the part 1, there is a method called get_list_of_tutors and we need to make sure that @variables items is a JSON when it is return.
 We may simply do something like this.

-## Modify the views.py a little bit so that the get_list_of_tutors returns as a JSON
+## Modify the views.py a little bit so that the get_list_of_tutors returns as a JSON &nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2016/12/09/how-to-build-a-search-page-in-django-with-amazon-dynamodb-and-react-p2-front-end/modified-views.py" target="_blank">source code</a>

 <pre>
   <code class="python">